nocturn9x/giambio/README.md

-# giambio - Asynchronous Python made easy (and friendly)
+# Giambio - Asynchronous Python made easy (and friendly)

 Giambio is an event-driven concurrency library meant* to perform efficient and high-performant I/O multiplexing.
 This library implements what is known as a _stackless mode of execution_, or